Eunoe Text

 In the toolbar, the magic wand button does not exist.
 The random button additionally randomizes the opacity of the color, setting it anywhere between completely transparent and completely opaque.
 The three buttons determining the color editor mode work as expected.

-If the widget category is selected, an additional letter W in a squircle button will appear at the end of the toolbar.
+If the widget category is selected, an additional widget button will appear at the end of the toolbar.
 This button determines whether the gradient will adapt to an opacity control built into the widget option.
 As you may have noticed, while many areas on Zimo Web utilize the widget background, they appear with varying levels of opacity.
 However, themes like Autumnal feature widgets that are always opaque.
 This is achieved by opting out of the adaptive opacity provided by the widget setting itself.
-For the letter W in a squircle button, it being grayed out indicates that adaptive opacity is not in use, while it being backlit indicates that adaptive widget opacity is in use.
+For the widget button, it being grayed out indicates that adaptive opacity is not in use, while it being backlit indicates that adaptive widget opacity is in use.
 It’s recommended to enable this option, as it would provide a better experience for users of Zimo Web.
 When widget opacity is turned on, the alpha channel of the color of the stop will also behave differently.
 In this scenario, the final opacity displayed on a widget is determined by multiplying the adaptive opacity of that widget by the alpha channel value.
 For example, a widget might have a 0.50.5 adaptive opacity, and a stop opts into the adaptive opacity and has an alpha value of 0.50.5.
 Then the final opacity would be 0.50.5=0.250.5 * 0.5 = 0.25.
 The setting of the alpha channel enables multiple layers that all use widget adaptive opacity to stack on top of each other and utilize transparency when necessary.

 Favicon